MatiasPajarito/GRUPO12-2024-PROYINF/README.md

 - Estado: En desarrollo, Pendiente | In developement, Pending
 - Versión: 1.0.0
 - Última actualización: [08-11-2024]
-- [ES] Nos encontramos a la espera de su respuesta para tener acceso a la API gratis (o pagada, en casos futuros) para investigadores, estudiantes y organizaciones sin fines de lucro (ver [link](https://www.newscatcherapi.com/free-news-api)).
+- [ES] Nos encontramos a la espera de su respuesta para tener acceso a la API gratis (o pagada, en casos futuros) para investigadores, estudiantes y organizaciones sin fines de lucro.
 En caso del ser exitoso, la utilizariamos para navegar y filtrar resultados de noticias a nivel global.
-- [EN] We are awaiting your response to gain access to the free API (or paid access, in future cases) for researchers, students, and non-profit organizations (see link).
+- [EN] We are awaiting your response to gain access to the free API (or paid access, in future cases) for researchers, students, and non-profit organizations.
 If successful, we would use it to browse and filter news results on a global scale.

 ### SerpApi - [Weblink](https://serpapi.com/)
 - Estado: En desarrollo | In developement